silv3rshi3ld/TNO-SC-CS/cheatsheets/AD-Attack-Cheatsheet.md

     # Use the certificate for authentication
     certipy auth -pfx administrator.pfx -dc-ip <dc_ip>
     ```
   - **Evasion Tip**: Carefully select the target account to minimize detection.
 Avoid targeting highly monitored accounts if possible.
+Consider targeting service accounts with domain admin privileges that might be less monitored than the actual Administrator account.

 - **ESC3 Attack (Enrollment Agent Template)**: Abuse enrollment agent templates to request certificates on behalf of other users.
   - **Tools**: `Certipy`
+  - **Vulnerability Details**: ESC3 targets the enrollment agent functionality, which allows designated users to request certificates on behalf of other users.
+This requires:
+    1. Access to a template with the Certificate Request Agent EKU
+    2. A vulnerable template that allows enrollment agents to request certificates
+  - **Attack Mechanics**: This is a two-step process.
+First, you obtain an enrollment agent certificate.
+Then, you use this certificate to request a certificate on behalf of a high-privileged user.
+This attack is particularly stealthy because it uses a legitimate AD CS feature.
   - **Example (ESC3 Exploitation)**:
     ```bash
     # Request an enrollment agent certificate